Our New Rehabilitation Centre

-She works at a busy small animal clinic at North Coast Veterinary Specialists (NCVS) on the Sunshine Coast and Queensland Veterinary Specialists (QVS) Northlakes.
+She has established a busy purpose-built Small animal rehabilitation clinic on the Sunshine coast.
+Her practice also consults in Veterinary Specialist centers on the Sunshine Coast and has established Physiotherapy services throughout Brisbane Veterinary Specialist centres over many years of clinical practice.
 In these settings she rehabilitates a wide variety of acute and chronic conditions and enjoys providing holistic management to each of her clients.
 Her rehabilitation includes a comprehensive treatment with her advanced Physiotherapy manual skills, acupuncture, underwater treadmill training, laser therapy, and advice and provision of a specific home program to meet the needs of each animal.

-As the Immediate past Chair of the Animal Physiotherapy Group of the APA (Australian Physiotherapy Association) she is highly motivated member of her field.
-Brooke has been involved in development and teaching on APA courses for Physiotherapists, lectured at Veterinary and APA conferences throughout Australia, and teaches students from University of Liverpool in their Post Grad Diploma of Veterinary Physiotherapy.
-Brooke also mentors Veterinary rehabilitation students with externships from international courses.
-She has written a chapter on Acupuncture in the latest edition of Animal Physiotherapy: Assessment Treatment and Rehabilitation of Animals (Blackwell Publishing), and is highly trained in Acupuncture for humans and animals.
+As a past Chair of the Animal Physiotherapy Group of the APA (Australian Physiotherapy Association) she is highly motivated member of her field and helped to establish the profession and training programs in Australia.
+Brooke has been involved in development and teaching on APA courses for Physiotherapists, lectured at Veterinary and APA conferences throughout Australia, and runs the canine residential schools of the postgraduate Veterinary Physiotherapy program from University of Liverpool.
+Brooke also mentors Veterinarians in clinical placements through CRI and CCRT.
+She has written a chapter on Acupuncture in the latest edition of Animal Physiotherapy: Assessment Treatment and Rehabilitation of Animals (Blackwell Publishing), and is highly trained in Acupuncture for humans and animals in postgraduate programs.

 Holistic Animal Physiotherapy – formerly HAPS (Human & Animal Physio.
 Services)